Online Learning Challenges (& Ways to Solve Them)

 They should grade the assignments coming from different places.

-They stay online 10 hours per day to clean up this mess, set up, and streamline the processes making online learning more efficient.
+They stay online 10 hours per day to clean up this mess, set up, streamline the processes making online learning more efficient.
 And this isn’t the full list of challenges in online teaching.

 Solution.
 Unfortunately, many schools weren’t prepared for moving classes online.
 In this situation, the burden is put on teachers to adapt themselves and their students to a new way of learning.
 Honestly, all we can do is to encourage you to stay brave and advise some free tools to organize your workplace.